Updated November 2020

 BlackRapid Breathe Sport Camera Strap

 I love love love this strap.
 My first strap I bought five years ago and it rocked.
-What makes it so great is the padded (and breathable) shoulder strap stays put, and the camera slides along the strap for ease of use.
+What makes it so great is the padded (and breathable) shoulder strap stays put, and the camera slides along the attachment strap for ease of use.
 When I’m not holding it, it hangs conveniently at my side.

 BlackRapid Breathe Double Camera Harness